Lem-c/Unity_Play_Card/README.md

 ---

-## Contributing
-If you'd like to contribute, please fork the repository and submit a pull request.
-Ensure your code adheres to Unity and C# best practices.

----

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.